asveroid/anland-plasma-termux/README.md

 ## Notes

+- The `xdg-desktop-portal` fix compiles from source and can take several minutes depending on your device.
+It's safe to re-run later with `~/fix-xdg-desktop-portal.sh` if it fails or times out during install.

 - Package versions (`anland`, `xwayland`, `kwin-anland`, etc.) are hardcoded in the script based on the release available at the time it was written.
 If a newer release comes out, check [Anland: Termux releases](https://github.com/lfdevs/anland-termux/releases/latest) and [termux-packages releases](https://github.com/lfdevs/termux-packages/releases), then update the `URL_*` variables at the top of the script.
 - Devices with a non-Adreno GPU (MediaTek, Exynos, Tensor) will likely only work with software rendering (LLVMpipe) and may not be able to fully run the Wayland desktop.